rdentato/bee/README.md

   - `beedef(bee_type,...) { ... ; beereturn ;}` Defines a new type of *bee*.
 After the bee type name, there is a list of variables that will be preserved across yelding.
 This variables can be accessed as fields of the `bee` variable.
-The `beereturn` instruction is mandatory and can't be used anywhere else than at the end of the bee definition.
+The `beereturn {...}` instruction is mandatory and can't be used anywhere else than at the end of the bee definition.
+The code at the end is a cleanup code that will be executed when the bee returns (or is killed);

   - `beestop` Stops the execution of the bee.
 Next call to `beefly()` won't make it fly.